box/developer.box.com/content/guides/authorization/index.md

 Subsequent steps are required if any of the following enterprise settings are
 enabled:

-- Disable published apps by default
+- Disable published Integrations by default
-- Disable unpublished apps by default
+- Disable unpublished Integrations by default
 - Require manual admin authorization for transactional access apps

 These [settings][setting] can be found by navigating to: